mmarfil/tinfoilhat/README.md

 First and foremost, understand that the point of this list is to _improve_ your privacy, and _not_ to make you "disappear" online.
 For a higher threat model, you should look elsewhere, like: [privacytools.io](https://privacytools.io) or [/r/privacy](https://reddit.com/r/privacy) to name a few.

-Anyway, as you're likely aware, tech giants like Google, Facebook, Amazon and many others follow you around the web and use your data to profile, lock you into a "Filter Bubble", and worst of all, sell all your moves to advertisers and other third-parties.
+So, as you're likely aware, tech giants like Google, Facebook, Amazon and many others follow you around the web and use your data to profile, lock you into a "Filter Bubble", and worst of all, sell all your moves to advertisers and other third-parties.

 So in this list, you'll find a few privacy respecting alternatives to services, apps and devices I use the most.
 Most of them are open source, or at the very least companies that have my _personal_ trust.